- Kefir is similar to yoghurt in taste and texture, but contains millions more beneficial bacteria and is live in a completely different way

 - Grains will get larger and multiply naturally, allowing you to separate them and make more batches, or give the kefir grains away to friend

-18 out of 18 people would recommend this product21/06/2018, By esmai was making kefir this grains. it was lovely and very delicious. however after 2 weeks my kefir did not fermented. i made new again and again but it is still not fermenting in 24 hours. when i sit for 48 hours it has too much sour taste and not like kefir. i think my grains are died.
+20 out of 20 people would recommend this product13/07/2018, By AstridEasy to use, I had no issues with the rehydration and quickly started to produce my own delicious drink.
+The cycle takes a bit longer since it’s winter and colder than optimal temperature for fast kefir production11/07/2018, By PatVery easy to use.
+Had useable results from second day.
+Instructions on jar very brief so worth doing extra research online if new to kefir.21/06/2018, By esmai was making kefir this grains. it was lovely and very delicious. however after 2 weeks my kefir did not fermented. i made new again and again but it is still not fermenting in 24 hours. when i sit for 48 hours it has too much sour taste and not like kefir. i think my grains are died.
 I do not know what to do. :(27/04/2018, By SamSimple and easy to make22/04/2018, By SharynI have been drinking for 4 days and it has helped alleviate a cough I have for months.
 The cough was caused by reflux and hiatus hernia and post nasal drip and gluten and other allergies.

 On day one there was a marked improvement.